Packages Available: Spring, Summer and Fall

 This National Historic Site is situated on 25 acres and is the only museum in the world containing the actual artifacts and documents from Bell's years of experimental work in Baddeck.
 Exhibits show how he and his associates achieved Canada’s first powered flight with their airplane Silver Dart, produced the world’s fastest boat, advanced recording technology, designed giant kites and, of course, invented the telephone.
 Original artifacts, films, and family photographs highlight his scientific and humanitarian work.
 After an orientation, embark on a self-guided tour.

 Arrive at your hotel, Lynwood Inn or similar about 3:30 pm.
-Enjoy a leisurely stroll through Baddeck where you will find a variety of unique shops and a beautiful boardwalk.
+The Inn overlooks the Bras d'Or Lakes and was built in 1868.
+After you have checked in, you may enjoy a leisurely stroll through Baddeck where you will find a variety of unique shops and a beautiful boardwalk.

 Depart Baddeck after breakfast in the hotel.
 Today’s travels take you to Prince Edward Island.
 Arrive in the town of Caribou and board the 11:15 am ferry to Wood Islands, PEI where you will arrive about 12:30 pm.
 Have lunch on your own in the cafeteria on board the ferry.